MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/matrix.md

 }
 ```

-The `HendecagramPath` object has a center at (0, 0), and the eleven points of the star extend outward from that center by 100 units in all directions.
+The `HendecagramPath` object has a center at (0, 0), and the 11 points of the star extend outward from that center by 100 units in all directions.
 This means that the path has both positive and negative coordinates.
 The **Path Transform** page prefers to work with a star three times as large, and with all positive coordinates.
 Moreover, it doesn't want one point of the star to point straight up.
 It wants instead for one point of the star to point straight down.
-(Because the star has eleven points, it can't have both.)
+(Because the star has 11 points, it can't have both.)
 This requires rotating the star by 360 degrees divided by 22.

 The constructor builds an `SKMatrix` object from three separate transforms using the `PostConcat` method with the following pattern, where A, B, and C are instances of `SKMatrix`: